-We need to draw a shape to define the area where we want to see this photo.
+- 1. We need to draw a shape to define the area where we want to see this photo.
 We should reuse the same shape we drew for the blue background so we don't have to draw it again!
-It is behind the photo, so it'll be a bit trickier to select.

-- 1. Go to Select > All.
-(Since all the other layers are locked, only the blue shape and picture on this unlocked layer are selected.) - Hold Shift and click on the picture to deselect it.
-You now have only the blue shape selected (though you'll just see its outline). - 3.
+Since it is behind the picture, it'll be a bit trickier to select. - 2.
+Go to Select > All.
+(Since all the other layers are locked, only the blue shape and picture on this unlocked layer are selected.) - 3.
+Hold Shift and click on the picture to deselect it.
+You now have only the blue shape selected (though you'll just see its outline). - 4.
 Go to Edit > Copy.
-Do NOT deselect it yet! - To prevent us from accidently selecting this blue shape go to Object > Lock > Selection. - 5.
+Do NOT deselect it yet! - 5.
+To prevent us from accidently selecting this blue shape go to Object > Lock > Selection. - 6.
 We need to put a copy in the same position on top of the picture.
-Click once on the waves photo to select it. - 6.
-Go to Edit > Paste in Place. - 7.
-Do a Select > All. - 8.
+Click once on the waves photo to select it. - 7.
+Go to Edit > Paste in Front. - 8.
+Do a Select > All. - 9.
 Go into the Object menu and choose Clipping Mask > Make.
-The waves should now look like they are behind the swoosh and don't appear in any areas we don't want them. - 9.
-So we can continue working on other layers, go into the Layers panel menu () and choose Unlock All Layers. - 10.
+The waves should now look like they are behind the swoosh and don't appear in any areas we don't want them. - 10.
+So we can continue working on other layers, go into the Layers panel menu() and choose Unlock All Layers. - 11.
 Deselect everything (Select > Deselect).

-ADDING WAVY LINES: DRAWING THE FIRST WAVE
+ADDING GRAPHIC WAVE LINES: DRAWING THE FIRST WAVE

-1. In the Layers panel click on the layer named wavy lines.

-- 2. To prevent ourselves from accidentally selecting things on other layers, go into the Layers panel menu () and choose Lock Others. - This is an empty layer on which we'll create some lines that look like waves.
-Select the Pen tool (). - 4.
-In the Appearance panel, make sure Fill is set to None and Stroke is White 1 pt. - 5.
-Towards the bottom left of the page, just below the swoosh we want to draw one portion of a wave, as shown below.
+- 1. In the Layers panel click on the layer named wavy lines. - 2.
+To prevent ourselves from accidentally selecting things on other layers, go into the Layers panel menu () and choose Lock Others. - 3.
+This is an empty layer on which we'll create some graphic-looking "waves."
+Select the Pen () tool. - In the Appearance menu, make sure the Fill is set to none and Stroke is white 1 pt.

+5. Towards the bottom left of the page, just below the swoosh we want to draw one portion of a wave, as shown below.
 We'll let Illustrator repeat it for us in a few steps, but for now, draw a wave.